schananas/reactive-stock-market/README.md

 Then execute `mvn spring-boot:run` to run application, or use IDE of choice to run application as Spring Boot application.

-### Trivia

-Originally assigment is given to Senior Software Engineers as a technical coding interview in some stock/crypto market companies.

 Read [system requirements here.](system_requirements.pdf)